mlaricobar/Machine-Learning-Engineering-Azure/02. Machine Learning Operations/starter_files/README.md

 Figure 7: Confirm details
 <img src="img/auto-ml-experiment/automl-exp-4.png" width="800">

 Figure 8: Registered dataset
 <img src="img/auto-ml-experiment/automl-exp-5.png" width="800">

-Then, I created the Auto ML run choosing the recently created dataset.
+After that, I created the Auto ML run choosing the recently created dataset.

 Figure 9: Selecting dataset in the Auto ML Run
 <img src="img/auto-ml-experiment/automl-exp-6.png" width="800">

-For the compute cluster, I used the size of **Standard_DS12_v2** for the Virtual Machine and 1 as the minimum number of nodes.
-Due to I was working on a free subscription I coulnd't configurate more than 1 node in the *Maximum number of nodes*, but it was not a big problem.
-The experiment took approximately 1 hour.
+For the compute cluster, I configured the size of **Standard_DS12_v2** for the Virtual Machine and 1 as the minimum number of nodes.

 Figure 10: Selecting the vm size for the compute cluster
 <img src="img/auto-ml-experiment/automl-exp-7.png" width="800">

+Due to I was working on a free subscription I coulnd't configurate more than 1 node in the *Maximum number of nodes*, but it wasn't a big problem.
+The experiment took approximately 1 hour.

 Figure 11: Configuring # of nodes
 <img src="img/auto-ml-experiment/automl-exp-8.png" width="800">